mcneel/rhino-developer-samples/compute/py/SampleGhBasic/README.md

 This sample uses [Rhino.Compute](https://developer.rhino3d.com/guides/compute) to solve a grasshopper graph.
 The inputs for the graph are a curve -- created from a circle in this case, using `rhino3dm` -- and an angle of rotation.
 The output, a list of lines, is written to a 3DM file.

+You may need to update `lines.py` to use your rhino url and api key

 ## macOS

 ```commandline